 Homework is assigned nearly every week based on the 13 units in the course outline.
-Weekly assignments in MyMathLab must be completed not later than the indicated date in MML.
+You should complete weekly assignments in MyMathLab no later than the indicated date in MML.
 Each homework assignment is worth 25 points.
 A 20% penalty may be incurred if your homework is late.